 John began flying at age sixteen in the Bay area with the Civil Air Patrol.
 At eighteen he joined the Marines and eventually flew C-130's in the Marine Corps in the 1960's.
 After serving in the Marine Corps Air Wing, he spent over three decades in international commercial aviation as a flight operations officer.
 His love of speed has extended to cover competitive swimming, sailboat, sport car and motorcycle racing.

 He has traveled extensively and developed a taste for international wines and beer through his travels, which have led to a retail wine and beer store which he owns now with his wife, Jennifer Laskey, in Harpswell, Maine.

 John also has a twin love, which is literature.
 His father and uncle were authors and mentors.
 He attended San Jose State, with a major in English Literature.
 Russian and 19th century English literature are his favored fiction.
-John has taught High School English and is a free-lance writer with several articles published in Aviation Week and Air Transport World and a monthly wine column that he co-authors with his wife, in his local newspaper.
+John has taught High School English and is a free-lance writer with several articles published in Aviation Week Air Transport World and a monthly wine column that he co-authors with his wife, in his local newspaper.
 John is a member of the Maine Writers and Publishers Alliance (MWPA).

 Life in Maine, in the winter, is mostly in the slow lane, which is when John writes.
-Both of his current novels are fast-paced adventure stories, which involve a group of friends, a mystery, international crime and center on themes of flight, escape, interpersonal relationships and the meaning of morality.
+Both of his current novels are fast-paced adventure stories, which involve a group of friends, a mystery and international crime.
+They center on themes of flight, escape, interpersonal relationships and the meaning of morality.

 A third book and novella are in the process of publication for 2023.